rohomedesrius/Tabula-Rasa-Engine/index.md

 ![](https://i.imgur.com/xp5FnXn.png)

 FirulWwise is our library with the main purpose of integrating [Wwise 2018.2.4](https://www.audiokinetic.com/library/edge/?source=Help&id=welcome_to_wwise) in a fast way.
-If you include FirulWwise into your visual studio project, you'll just need to add the following route: "$(ProjectDir)/AK/include" to your debugging directories inside your project properties.
+If you include FirulWwise into your visual studio project, you'll just need to import the AK folder into your project's folder add the following route: "$(ProjectDir)/AK/include" to your debugging directories inside your project properties.
 And that's it!
 You're ready to use Wwise!

 You need to call some functions in order to implement FirulWwise, those are: